2022 Swedish general election: Issues

-After the beginning of the 2022 Russian invasion of Ukraine, campaign issues shifted towards the NATO accession of Sweden, as well as the neighbouring Finland.
-A militarily non-aligned country, opinion polls after the invasion had showed that a majority of respondents supported the accession of Sweden into NATO for the first time.
+After the beginning of the 2022 Russian invasion of Ukraine, campaign issues shifted towards the NATO accession of Sweden, as well as of neighbouring Finland.
+Opinion polls after the invasion showed that a majority of respondents supported the accession of Sweden, a militarily non-aligned country, to NATO for the first time.
 The Swedish Social Democratic Party (S) and Sweden Democrats (SD), who had historically favoured neutrality, revised their stance on the issue and stated their support for joining NATO.
 The Green Party (MP) remained opposed, while the Left Party (V) stated that they would opt for a referendum on the subject.

 Crime was a key campaign issue.
 Issues regarding immigration also played a key role during the campaign period, and issues related to gang crime were talked about the most.
 Additionally, issues regarding energy, healthcare, law and order, education, economy, and environment were also talked about during the campaign period.